sebastianbellodev/mern-task-manager/README.md

-# Node.js API with React Client and MongoDB storage
+# Node.js API connected with MongoDB with React Client

-This repository contains a project that includes a Node.js RESTful API server along with client applications built with React and MongoDB storage.
+This repository contains a project that includes a Node.js RESTful API connected to MongoDB server, along with a client application built with React.

 ## Key Features